Table of Contents

 Here is the complete Automated Test series:

-- The Conversion of a Unit Test Denier or … How I Learned to Stop Worrying and Love Unit Testing - This is a summary of my journey from avoidance to introduction to acceptance of automated testing.
+- The Conversion of a Unit Test Denier or … How I Learned to Stop Worrying and Love Unit Testing - This is a summary of my journey from avoidance to introduction to acceptance and advocate of automated testing

 - Attributes of Effective Unit Tests - Unit Test properties that make them more useful than not